Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Applications

 where

-i.e., $\delta (\Or)\in\R I$ is the vector of in-degrees of the nodes $i\in I$ in the heading $\Or$. \end{prop} \begin{proof} This proof generalizes the proof idea for graphs presented in \cite{CardinalJean2018}.
-Since the convex hull and the Minkowski sum commute,
+i.e., $\delta (\Or)\in\R I$ is the vector of in-degrees of the nodes $i\in I$ in the heading $\Or$. \end{prop} \begin{proof} Since the Minkowski sum of convex hulls of point sets is the same as the convex hull of the Minkowski sum of the points sets, we have

 Every point in the convex hull on the right-hand side is the vector of in-degrees of the nodes for some heading $\Or$.
 Indeed, choosing some $b_i$ in every summand corresponds to choosing $i\in e$ as the head for the hyperedge $e$, and vice versa.

-We now show that it is enough to take the convex hull of in-degree vectors for acyclic headings.
-That is, we show that $\delta(\Or)$ is a vertex of $\Pol(h)$ if and only if the heading $\Or$ is acyclic.
+It is left to show that $\delta(\Or)$ is a vertex of $\Pol(h)$ if and only if the heading $\Or$ is acyclic.

 First, consider a heading containing an oriented cycle $e_1,\dots,e_\ell$.
 Then